jonschr/Naked-Clean-SCHEDULER/README.md

 ## Update the main stylesheet
 There's a new version to replace the current one.

+## Add the images in the /images directory to *your* /images directory
+This includes the logo for display at the top of the page, along with the header background image.

 ## Add the header markup
 This can be added just inside the opening <body> tag, if you like.